 There should be a limited number of login attempts possible for a specific username before a password reset is required.

 Your system should make a "user" prove they are human with a CAPTCHA requirement piece.
 Two-factor authentication should also be required in the form of email and/or phone verification codes.

 Network Security Checks

-By enlisting a certified cybersecurity specialist to conduct a third-party audit and penetration test of your system, you can likely discover the extinguish of your system's weakness.
+By enlisting a certified cybersecurity specialist to conduct a third-party audit and penetration test of your system, you can likely discover and remedy your system's weaknesses.